Australia Reports 38 Pct Increase Of COVID-19 Cases - UrduPoint

 Australia Reports 38 Pct Increase Of COVID-19 Cases

 CANBERRA, Nov.
-21 (UrduPoint / Pakistan Point News - 21st Nov, 2022 ) --:Australia has reported a 38 percent increase in COVID-19 cases amid a fourth national wave of infections.
+22 (UrduPoint / Pakistan Point News - 22nd Nov, 2022 ) --::Australia has reported a 38 percent increase in COVID-19 cases amid a fourth national wave of infections.

 According to data published by the Federal Department of Health, an average of 10,799 new COVID-19 infections were reported nationally every day in the week to Friday.